AMR-/JackalCrowdEnv/Readme.md

 # Credits

 These environments were created by Aaron M. Roth and Jing Liang.
-To cite this please cite our paper "[https://arxiv.org/abs/2104.10818 XAI-N: Sensor-based Robot Navigation using Expert Policies and Decision Trees]."
+To cite this please cite our paper "(XAI-N: Sensor-based Robot Navigation using Expert Policies and Decision Trees)[https://arxiv.org/abs/2104.10818]."

 ```
 @inproceedings{roth2021xain,